 - 1. National Grid is the owner and the operator of the gas National Transmission System (NTS) in Great Britain. - 2.
-The NTS is a network of pipelines, presently operated at pressures of up to 94 bar, which transports gas safely and efficiently from coastal terminals and storage facilities to exit points from the system.
+The NTS is a network of pipelines, presently operated at pressures of up to 94 barg, which transports gas safely and efficiently from coastal terminals and storage facilities to exit points from the system.
 Exit points are predominantly connections to Distribution Networks (DNs), but also include storage sites, and direct connections to power stations, large industrial consumers and other systems, such as interconnectors to other countries. - 3.
-These operations are carried out to meet the needs of the companies that supply gas to domestic, commercial and industrial consumers and to power stations and interconnectors.
-In 2010 1162 TWh of gas was transported to these consumers. - 4.
-This publication sets out the methodology that applies for the transfer of unsold, and trading of sold, NTS Firm Entry Capacity between NTS Entry Points as more fully defined in the Licence. - 5.
-Details of National Grid and its activities can be found on the company's internet site at www.nationalgrid.com.
-An electronic version of this publication, along with the other related statements can be found at the following web page "http://www.nationalgrid.com/uk/Gas/Charges/statements/".
+These operations are carried out to meet the needs of the companies that supply gas to domestic, commercial and industrial consumers and to power stations and interconnectors. - 4.
+This publication sets out the methodology that applies for the transfer of unsold, and trading of sold, Firm Entry Capacity between NTS Entry Points as more fully defined in the Licence. - 5.
+Details of National Grid and its activities can be found on the company's internet site at www2.nationalgrid.com.
+An electronic version of this publication, along with the other related statements can be found at the following web page "http://www2.nationalgrid.com/uk/industry-information/gas-capacitymethodologies/entry-capacity-transfer-and-trade-methodology-statement/".